 Don’t expect it to withstand heavy or even moderate chewing though.
 It just isn’t strong enough.
 For light chewing and digging, however, it’s stronger than a regular mat.

-Other plus points include a machine washable design (cold cycle), bolsters for added comfort, and a 30-day one-time replacement guarantee.
+Other plus points include a machine washable design (cold cycle), bolsters for added comfort, and a plush exterior.
 The goDog also has a non-skid bottom, which can make dogs feel more secure.

 Should you buy it though?